blog-banner-image

 What specializations, if any, are formally available as part of the program?
 In some cases, students may be able to specialize in forensic science while pursuing a degree in criminal justice.
 Other specializations include corrections, policing, homeland security, emergency management, cybercrime, and criminal behavior.
 Sometimes forensic science itself is offered as a criminal justice specialization, although in such cases the program tends to emphasize breadth of forensic understanding, whereas standalone forensic science degrees tend to emphasize lab science related to evidence.
 Specializations might include DNA and serology, toxicology, or death investigation.

 Are there additional educational opportunities available after pursuing an undergraduate degree in this field?
-Upon obtaining an undergraduate degree in criminal justice, students may choose to pursue a graduate degree, either in criminal justice, or a number of other fields, including law, philosophy, or sociology.
-Myriad educational opportunities exist after obtaining an undergraduate degree in forensic science, such as graduate programs in forensic science, cybersecurity, digital forensics, and other related fields.
-Undergraduates may also go on to pursue medical degrees if they are interested in a career as a forensic pathologist or forensic psychiatrist, for example.
+Upon obtaining an undergraduate degree in criminal justice, students may choose to pursue a graduate degree, either in criminal justice or a number of other fields, including law, philosophy, or sociology.
+Myriad educational opportunities exist after obtaining an undergraduate degree in forensic science, including graduate programs in forensic science, cybersecurity, digital forensics, and related fields.
+Undergraduates may also go on to pursue medical degrees if they are interested in careers as forensic pathologists or forensic psychiatrists, for example.

 What emerging occupations will students be prepared for after receiving a degree?
-Because of the importance that future technology plays in our society, emerging jobs in the field of criminal justice will include those in computer forensics, as well as positions related to homeland security and private security.
-Emerging positions available to those with a degree in forensic science may include cybersecurity and digital forensic specialists, as well as overall employment related to computer forensics.
+Because of the importance of future technology in our society, emerging jobs in criminal justice will include positions in computer forensics, as well as homeland security and private security.
+Emerging positions available to those with a degree in forensic science may include cybersecurity and digital forensics specialists, as well as roles in overall computer forensics.

-Name eight schools that offer online degrees in these fields.
+Name some schools that offer online degrees in these fields.

 The following is a list of eight schools that offer online degree programs in criminal justice: